Moshood-Wale/git-github-Tutorial/README.md

 - Delete a local branch: `git branch -d branch-to-delete`
 - Delete a remote branch: `git push origin --delete remote-branch-to-delete`
 - Display branches with additional information: `git show branch`

+Now, we will push all our changes to the remote repository that we set up earlier.
+Hence, we will practice the `git push` command.